pywbem/pywbemtools/docs/pywbemcli/commands.rst

 * :ref:`Connection select command` - Select a WBEM connection definition as current or default.
 * :ref:`Connection show command` - Show connection info of a WBEM connection definition.
 * :ref:`Connection test command` - Test the current connection with a predefined WBEM request.
+* :ref:`Connection set-default command` - Sets or clears the default definition in a connections file.

 .. index:: pair: connection commands; connection delete